 This policy applies to employees, parents and visitors, members of the public, contractors and others working or using the school's premises or vehicles.
 This policy will be clearly advertised and visitors to the school will be informed of it.
 The school's disciplinary procedure will apply for dealing with staff and pupils who do not comply with the Smokefree Status at school.

-Staff are authorised to ask non-employees who breach the policy to adhere to the smokefree status.
+Staff are authorised and encouraged to ask non-employees who breach the policy to adhere to the smokefree status.
+This includes parents, visitor to school and contractors.